radshag/PhoneGap-Geofencing/README.md

 All questions and comments are welcome.
 Please do so on my [GitHub Page](https://github.com/radshag/PhoneGap-Geofencing/issues).

 The latest version of the DGGeofencing plugin can always be found [here](https://github.com/radshag/PhoneGap-Geofencing/tree/master/iOS/DGGeofencing).

+If you would like to have me consult on a project you can always reach me at dov.goldberg@ogonium.com.

 ## THANKS ##